 The people believing around 6 months is the right time to band your pack goat, they feel this is the right choice for the following reasons.
 They believe pack goats will develop a stronger skeletal structure as well as become more muscled.
 They also vehemently believe it will help with urethra development (making it larger) and less likely to foster Urinary Calculi.
 The “opposed” to this theory say that the increase in size is so little, it’s not worth the overall “risk” of leaving them for that long.

 So, here is where I stand on the issue.
 I feel that the opposing sides to this argument both have very valid stands and I agree with much of both positions.
 So…I shoot for the middle, I band at 90 days.
 I know…pretty wishy-washy, but here is my justification.
 I agree that UC is really not that big of an issue, as everyone I know who follows proper feeding and mineral practices doesn’t have issues with UC.
-(Diet is more important than when you band in my opinion) So a small amount of increase is not worth leaving them longer.
+(Diet is more important than when you band in my opinion) Click here for the suggested pack goat nutrition So a small amount of increase is not worth leaving them longer.
 Young goats get a good dose of testosterone (plenty for me) by 90 days.
 I really just want them to have a taste.
 I can still easily band them at 90 days, so now I don’t have to have them surgically cut and they never really start peeing on themselves and getting all stinky and unruly, nor do they go through the stress of a rut.
 It is FOR SURE that uncut bucks stay smaller and die early, by comparison to weathers, so their has to be some validity to that part of the theory.
 I would also question the additional muscle as I’m looking for a lean strong “running back” style pack goat as opposed to a big lunky lineman.
 Too much muscle makes you slow and tire quickly.
 It’s just not efficient.
 Also uncut goats will grow MUCH larger horns and I can speak from experience that large horns look cool but are a bit of a pain to deal with.
 They can be harder on other goats and they make a goat harder to deal with as far as putting on gear and loading…they just get in the way.
 As a final note if I were pressed to choose 30 days or 6 months and those were my only two choices…I’d choose 30 days.
 So, I’m positive, some will disagree with my stand, as well, but there it is regardless.
 I hope that helps.
 Marc